BGCG/project-5/README.md

 ![screenshot-test-set-performance-table](https://res.cloudinary.com/delase5lw/image/upload/v1692530012/test-set-perform_gd71qg.jpg)

+* The 'ML performance' page tackles the 'As a client, I want to evaluate the model performance by seeing a summary of the performance of the model on test set data so I can determine whether the study has met my business requirements' user story.

 #### Live powdery mildew predictor

 * When the user clicks on the ‘Live powdery mildew predictor’ option on the navigation menu, a page inviting the user to upload an image is displayed.